coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

-﻿---
+---
 layout: post
 title: "How To Parse JSON In Java?"
 author: gaurav
 image: assets/images/2021-01-07/parse-json-in-java.png
 categories: [JSON, Java]
 toc: true
-description: "In this article we will see, how to parse JSON in java.
-We will be using the JSON Libraries like JSON-java, GSON and json simple"
+description: "In this article, we will see, how to parse JSON in Java.
+We will be using JSON Libraries like JSON-java, GSON and JSON simple"
 featured: true
 ---
-In this article we will see, how to parse JSON in java.
+In this article, we will see, how to parse JSON in Java.
 We will be using the JSON Libraries like JSON-java, GSON and json-simple

 **JSON** stands for JavaScript Object Notation.
 It is easy to use and lightweight open standard file format for storing and transporting data.